The Dietary Science Foundation

 Many people claim that their digestion problems or migraines disappeared after they changed their diet.
 Others can stop taking their diabetes medication and still have a stable blood sugar.
 But healthcare treatments cannot be based on anecdotal evidence of this kind.
 Recommendations given by physicians must be based on solid science.
 This is where the Dietary Science Foundation enters the picture.
 We work to promote high quality research on the impact of diet on health and illness.
 It’s not just about different kinds of fats, sugars and other carbohydrates, but also how gluten, antioxidants and other important components of our diet affect our bodies and our well-being.

-Read more about why we founded the Dietary Science Foundation: [people living healthier lives].
+Read more about why we founded the Dietary Science Foundation: Our vision: more people living healthier lives.

 The Dietary Science Foundation raises funds to finance scientific studies about how diet affects health and the possible side effects caused by a change of diet.
 Since nutrition research is not of commercial interest, studies done today are generally too small and too short to effect change within healthcare.
 An important part of the Dietary Science Foundation’s work is to promote large, high-quality studies that can form the basis for new dietary treatment guidelines.
 To push development forward, the Dietary Science Foundation’s scientific advisory board identifies important areas where knowledge is lacking.
 The foundation then raises money, for example by crowdfunding, so these gaps in our knowledge can be filled with quality science.